overnetti/Mastermind/README.md

   - Win rate

 ## Getting Started
-Before beginning, make sure you have Node.js, React, Python3.12 installed
+Before beginning, make sure you have [NodeJS](https://nodejs.org/en) and [Python3.12](https://www.python.org/downloads/release/python-3120/) installed.

 1. Clone the repository
    - Clone the following repo to your machine: